3.9.2. Rules for adding attributes to vegetation items

 3.9.2.2.1

-If a cemetery doesn't have an official name but is locally referred to using the name of the closest locality or a religious denomination (as long as that denomination is not the prevailing one in that area), then you can use that name as the official name (preferably using the short version of the name).
+If a cemetery doesn't have an official name but is locally referred to using the name of the closest locality or a religious denomination (as long as that denomination is not the prevailing one in that area), you can use that name as the official name (the short version of the name is preferred).
 For example:

 If the short version of the name can't be used, specify the full name of the locality.
 For example: